/*

 /TA -1 /IC NONE BELOW 080</div>

 The occluded front is the tricky one.
-An occlusion has three faces — the cold front below, the warm front aloft, and the occluded front where the two meet.
+An occlusion has three faces: the cold front below, the warm front aloft, and the occluded front where the two meet.
 Each face has its own icing and turbulence profile.
 You have to pick which face you're going to cross and at what altitude.

 Jamal looks at the chart over your shoulder.
 "Is an occluded front just a cold front that caught up to a warm front?" he asks.
 You tell him that's the short version.
 The long version is that the system is three-dimensional, and the icing and turbulence risk depends on which layer you're flying through.

-<<link "Launch on the 0830 slot — datalink and the build-in radar will handle the details."
+<<link "Launch on the 0830 slot.
+Between the datalink picture and the FIKI system, the airplane has tools for the details."
 "Dec1A">><<set $pathArray to $pathArray.concat(["Dec1: A (launch as planned)"])>><</link>>

 <<link "The occluded front will be crossing your route mid-flight.
 Delay 90 minutes to let the system drift east ahead of you, then re-brief."
 "Dec1B">><<set $pathArray to $pathArray.concat(["Dec1: B (delay 90 min)"])>><</link>>